TRaSH-Guides/Guides/includes/sqp/1-web-why.md

     - You want to have little to no transcoding for low powered devices or remote streaming.
     - You want to grab releases optimized for streaming.
     - Smaller file sizes and bitrates.
+    - Once a WEB release is grabbed, you don't need it to 'upgrade' to a BHDStudio release (see below).

     ---